Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 ## Description:
 <img align="right" width="300" src="./figures/1.
 Introduction to simulation with btree_chromo and LAMMPS/spotlight.png">

-We will walk you through how to set up and run a simulation with LAMMPS using GPUs on the Delta HPC cluster.
+We will walk you through how to set up and run a LAMMPS simulation using GPUs on the Delta HPC cluster.
 We will simulate the DNA dynamics of the Minimal Cell JCVI-syn3A, including DNA replication, disentanglement of daughter chromosomes, and partitioning of daughter chromosomes into their respective daughter volumes.
 The coarse-grained model of the DNA, ribosomes and cell membrane will be discussed, as well as the use of LAMMPS to perform energy minimizations and Brownian dynamics.
 We will also go into greater detail about how we model biological mechanisms such as SMC looping and topoisomerase.
 You will get a chance to visualize and analyze a simulation trajectory in VMD.

-*This tutorial was prepared for the second edition of the STC QCB Summer School, held during July of 2025.*
+*This tutorial was prepared for the second edition of the STC QCB Summer School, held July 21-25, 2025.*

 ## Outline of tutorial:

 1. Introduction to DNA simulation with LAMMPS
-2. **Setting up and running your simulation on Delta (To be completed Monday, Jul 21)**
+2. **Setting up and submitting your job to Delta (do this on the first day)**
 3. Generating an initial structure
 4. Modeling DNA replication
 5. Modeling chromosome dynamics